Cyclone Division promotes South Bend native, Greenwood resident to brigadier general

+INDIANAPOLIS -- Soldiers with the 38th Infantry Division, also known as the Cyclone Division, promoted and recognized its newest brigadier general at Indiana National Guard headquarters at Stout Field today.

 Indiana Army National Guard Brig.
-Gen. Cathy Eaken, right, of Greenwood and the 38th Infantry Division deputy commanding general for sustainment, poses for photo with the division's commanding general, Maj.
-Gen. Dan Degelow, at Stout Field in Indianapolis, Thursday, Aug.
-8, 2024.
-Eaken, a South Bend native, received her one-star rank, one-star flags, pistol and belt during her promotion ceremony.
+Gen. Cathy Eaken, the division's deputy commanding general for sustainment and originally from South Bend, received her new rank among family, friends and peers during the ceremony.

+During Eaken's speech, she thanked her family and leaders of the Indiana National Guard, Maj.
+Gen. Dale Lyles, and the division, Maj.
+Gen. Dan Degelow.

+"My gratitude for this opportunity starts with Maj.
+Gen. Lyles and Maj.
+Gen. Degelow, for their trust and confidence in my ability to serve as the DCG for sustainment for the 38th ID," said Eaken, of Greenwood.
+"I will work hard daily to meet your expectations and the needs of the Indiana National Guard."

 |Date Taken: